 This is the tale of two waterfalls.
 High Falls (or Cullowhee Falls) is located just below the dam for Lake Glenville on the West Fork Tuckasegee River near Cashiers in Jackson County.
-It becomes the most powerful waterfall in the North Carolina mountains for several days each year.
-Extra water is released from the dam on 7 days a year for whitewater kayakers.
+It becomes the most powerful waterfall in the North Carolina mountains for several days each year when extra water is released from the dam for whitewater kayakers.
 At other times, the water flow increases after heavy rain.

 2017 Release Days